Crocy

 Crocy (/fr/) is a commune in the Calvados department and Normandy region of north-western France.
 It is situated close to Falaise.

 The name is believed to derive from the Gallo-Roman personal name Crossius.

 Geography

 The commune is made up of the following collection of villages and hamlets, Les Cordiers, Le Coisel, La Croix Potier, Le Manoir, Vitreseul and Crocy.
 The commune borders the Orne department.

-Three rivers run through the commune the Dives, La Filaine and La Gronde.
+Three rivers run through the commune: the Dives, Filaine and Gronde.